siliconlabs-southemea/OpenThreadDocumentation/Applications/OpenThread_Border_Router_WakeUp/magic_packet_sender.md

 1. Start the OTBR and create a Thread network.
 To do so, follow [this guide]({{ site.github.url }}/OpenThread/Applications/OpenThread_Border_Router/create_network.md)
 2. Retrieve PanId of the created Thread network.

+    ```bash
+    user@ubuntu:~$ sudo ot-ctl dataset active
+    Active Timestamp: 1
+    Channel: 15
+    Channel Mask: 0x07fff800
+    Ext PAN ID: 1111111122222222
+    Mesh Local Prefix: fd47:8922:96ec:b4d0::/64
+    Network Key: 00112233445566778899aabbccddeeff
+    Network Name: OpenThreadDemo
+    PAN ID: 0xcafe
+    PSKc: 445f2b5ca6f2a93a55ce570a70efeecb
+    Security Policy: 672 onrc 0
+    Done
+    ```

 3. Press Button 0 on BRD4166.
-After, pressing button, RCP will be sensitive to the wake-up frame if it matches filter.
+After, pressing button, RCP will be sensitive to the wake-up frame if it matches magic packet filter.
 4. You can now disconnect UART RX/TX from Host side.
 BRD4166 needs to stay powered.
-(You can use Mini Simplicity connector to do so)
+(You can use Mini Simplicity connector to maintain powering)
-5. On Sender side, using CLI, set SrcAddr = 0xFFFF, DstAddr = 0xFFFF, and PanId to the PanId retrieved above using CLI
+5. On rail_soc_simple_trx_std side, use CLI to set SrcAddr = 0xFFFF, DstAddr = 0xFFFF, and PanId to the PanId retrieved above using CLI
-6. Finally send a packet with the sender.
-Red led of BRD4166 should will switch on.
+6. Finally send a packet with the rail_soc_simple_trx_std.
+Red led of BRD4166 should switch on.